kctamjustcode/algo_misc/README.md

-Practise codes for algorithms from miscellaneous sources
+Practice codes for algorithms from miscellaneous sources